jclem/alpaca/README.md

   - [`script`](#script)
   - [`script-filter`](#script-filter)
 - `config` A type-specific configuration object, see each type schema for details
-- `then` A list representing other objects to connect to, each item has this schema:
+- `then` A string, list of strings, or a list of objects representing other objects to connect to, each objects having this schema:
   - `object` The name of the object to connect to

 #### `applescript`